foss-xtensa/FreeRTOS-Partner-Supported-Demos/Cadence_Xtensa_ISS_xt-clang/README.md

     xt_mc_demo.exe -- Multicore matrix multiplication performance test

+The FreeRTOS SMP configuration option is not compatible with the MPU and Overlay options that are described above.

 These SMP tests will build by default to be run on the Xtensa SystemC simulator (xtsc-run).
 A reference XTSC model for coherent multicore clusters can be found in the Xtensa toolchain installation under